 Focused on feature film screenplays and designed for students with prior experience writing a screenplay, the Advanced Screenwriting course will look deeper into how scene composition and story structure are used to create vivid and compelling narratives for a feature length film, and the further development of well-rendered characters and other tools to improve a writer’s visual storytelling skills.
 Students will read and discuss a variety of scripts over the fourteen weeks, and will submit, as a final project, full-length script for a feature film (90 pp to 120 pp).
-This class will also involve workshop-style student submissions and critical discussions of student work in-progress.
-The course will run once a week, for two hours, over fourteen weeks, for 2 credits, and will be offered as remote only, all students and faculty working synchronously online.
+While this class will also involve workshop-style submissions and critical discussions of student work in-progress, this course is not a workshop class.
 Preference will be given to students who have already completed either Screenwriting: Scene & Structure or Screenwriting: The Story Studio.

 Course Level: 4000-level

 Course Frequency: Every 2-3 years

 Categories: Fully In-Person , All courses , Literature

 Tags: screenwriting , creative writing , literature